BA in International Studies with Emphasis in International Business

 Degree Program Description

-The dual degree program leads to the BSBA in Business Administration with emphasis in one of the four International Business areas and the BA in International Studies with emphasis in International Business.
+The dual degree program leads to the BSBA in Business Administration with emphasis in one of the three International Business areas and the BA in International Studies with emphasis in International Business.
 This dual degree typically takes 4 1/2 to 5 years to complete.
-Students in the program will study advanced foreign language and participate in a study abroad experience to fulfill degree requirements.
+Students in the program will study advanced second language and participate in a study abroad experience to fulfill degree requirements.
 International Studies majors acquire analytical skills and knowledge that will enable them to understand and contribute to shaping the quickly evolving global community.
 The program prepares students for graduate study and careers in academia, teaching, law, business, public policy, humanitarian aid, non-profit organizations, government, and diplomacy.
-Additional information on the degree can be found at the International Business website.

 Major Program Requirements

 To complete this course of study, students must be accepted in both the Bachelor of Arts in International Studies program in the College of Arts and Science and the Bachelor of Science in Business Administration program in the Trulaske College of Business, and must also complete all university requirements, including general education.
 Students are required to complete a minimum of 133-148 credit hours which is determined by the specific BSBA international business emphasis area chosen when they are accepted into the upper level in the Trulaske College of Business.
 Only one D-range grade is allowed in the major.
 Students must have a 2.0 GPA (cumulative, major, final 30 hours, and final 60 hours) to graduate.